husonlab/splitstree6/doc/user-manual.md

 Explicit phylogenetic networks are necessarily rooted.
 The Autumn algorithm [@HusonLinz2018] produces an explicit rooted phylogenetic network in which reticulations may be interpreted as putative hybridization or HGT events.
-However, just because a phylogenetic has a root does not mean that it is explicit.
+However, just because a phylogenetic tree has a root does not mean that it is explicit.
 For example, the Cluster Network algorithm takes as input a set of rooted trees and aims at displaying all their clusters as a rooted network (in the hardwired sense [@Husonetal2012]).
 Here, the reticulate nodes do not have a direct biological interpretation.

 ### Hybrization networks